mcb-dev/mCodingBot/CONTRIBUTING.md

 git checkout -b <new-branch-name>
 ```

-Then, open the source in your editor of choice, and make changes.
+Then, open the repository in your editor of choice, and make changes.
 After making changes, make sure that they pass the pipelines by running `nox`.

 ```bash
 poetry run nox                # run all pipelines